-He maintains that the GMAT scores only help them to screen the candidates.
+He maintains that the average GMAT scores for mba program can only help them to screen the candidates.
 He considers the interview process to be far more critical as it is hard to fake your personality.
 He says the admissions committee has regularly chosen to reject candidates with a 750 score because they did not have great communication skills.

 Average GMAT scores are achievable!